 By the way, that photo up there is, yet again, Amazon.
 Who is selling a four-pack of this for $79.
-What the mandarin chicken, Bezos??
+Grrr.

-But I have to say, Trader Joe’s Mandarin orange chicken is tasty and is our go-to frozen meal to get from TJ’s.
-Easy to prepare, not at all authentic but it’ll do in a pinch.
+But I must admit that Trader Joe’s Mandarin orange chicken is delicious and our go-to frozen meal from TJ’s.
+It’s simple to make, not authentic, but it’ll do in a pinch.

 Blue Fin Riesling

-I haven’t had an alcoholic beverage since the week of Christmas, and I feel amazing.
-But when I do drink wine, the Blue Fin brand at Trader Joes is one of my favorites.
+I haven’t had a drink since the week before Christmas, and I feel fantastic.
+But when I do drink wine, one of my favorites is the Blue Fin brand from Trader Joe’s.

 It gets you drunk quickly, it doesn’t usually give you a headache, and it’s only five bucks.